What is Venture Debt?

 How Does Venture Debt Financing Work?

 Venture debt works differently from conventional loans.
-The debt is short-term in nature (up to three or four years).
+The debt is short- to medium-term in nature (up to three or four years).
 The principal amount of debt is usually determined using the amount raised in the last round of equity financing.
 The commonly acceptable principal amount is 30% of the total funds raised in the last round of equity financing.

 In the future, the warrants can be converted into common shares at the per-share price of the last equity financing round.
 The warrants often provide the biggest returns to the borrowers relative to the appreciation potential of the company’s common shares.